 One of the more serious complications of sclerotherapy is called deep vein thrombosis (or blood clotting that moves deeper into a vein in your leg).
 Deep vein thrombosis can lead to another more serious and rarer complication, pulmonary embolism.
 Pulmonary embolism occurs when a blood clot travels from the legs to the lungs and blocks one of your vital arteries.
 Either of these conditions is considered an emergency situation, requiring immediate medical assistance.
 Seek medical help right away if you notice any of the following symptoms of deep vein thrombosis/pulmonary embolism following sclerotherapy:

 - Chest pain

 Sclerotherapy is a non-invasive way to improve the look and feel of spider veins and varicose veins with rare side effects.
 However, it’s important to have realistic expectations for your results.
 Often, veins may look worse before they look better.
 Most patients notice a significant improvement after several weeks have passed and the body has had time to heal from spider vein treatment.
 Speak with your dermatologist, Dr. Michael C. Margulies, to learn more about your varicose vein treatment options in Miami.

 Schedule a Consultation Today!

-If you are interested in sclerotherapy, visit Kendall Dermatology at our Miami, Florida dermatology office.
+If you are interested in sclerotherapy, visit Kendall Dermatology at our Kendall, Florida dermatology office.
 We offer a comprehensive range of skincare treatments, including the latest clinical and cosmetic dermatology procedures.
 Our office is home to skilled dermatologists and licensed estheticians.
 Contact our office by calling 305.595.0393 or fill out the form on this page to schedule an appointment anytime.